Lurkars/gloomhavensecretariat/README.md

 ## Privacy

 This application does NOT collect any personal data.
 Everything runs and stays in your browser/local memory.
-For using the server component please go to [Gloomhaven Secretariat Server#Privacy](https://github.com/Lurkars/ghs-server#privacy).
+For details on the server component please go to [Gloomhaven Secretariat Server#Privacy](https://github.com/Lurkars/ghs-server#privacy).

 ## Copyright / License